 April 30, 2021 Update – The private seller of this pretty ’73 Oldsmobile Cutlass Supreme just lowered their asking price by $2,500 down to $15,000.

 By the early 1970s, Oldsmobile’s Cutlass Supreme was well on its way to becoming the top model line sold in America.
 The completely restyled “Colonnade” style hardtop launched in 1973 solidified the brand’s leadership.
-We prefer the early, non-safety bumper models such as this 1973 Cutlass Supreme currently now listed for a third time by a second seller here on Craigslist in Yorktown Heights, Pennsylvania (The first seller offered the car out of Bethlehem, PA).
+We prefer the early, non-safety bumper models such as this 1973 Cutlass Supreme listed for a third time by a second seller in September 2021 on Craigslist in Yorktown Heights, Pennsylvania (The first seller offered the car out of Bethlehem, PA).
 Appearing to be a driver quality example now offered at $10,000 (versus the $17,500 originally requested).
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller now has their Cutlass Supreme priced between this guide’s #3 “Good appraisal of $8,900 and its #2 “Excellent” estimate of $14,000.
 Interestingly, the Collector Car Market Review Online Tool provides a much different assessment as in this case the revised asking price now falls between this guide’s #2 “Very Good” estimate of $10,000 and its #1 “Excellent” appraisal of $14,625.

 The Cutlass line was redesigned for 1973 using GM’s new “Colonnade” A-body platform.
 The model lineup consisted of the base Cutlass, Cutlass “S”, Cutlass Supreme, Cutlass Salon, Vista Cruiser station wagon, and the 4-4-2 appearance package on the Cutlass “S” colonnade coupe.
 While rooflines were shared with other GM divisions, the Cutlass bodies had two Oldsmobile-specific convex creases—one starting behind the front wheel and running rearward into the door and curving upward at its trailing end, and the other curving down just ahead of the rear wheel and continued by the crease line of the quarter panel behind the rear wheel.
 The Cutlass “S” and 4-4-2 offered optional “Strato” bucket seats with high seatbacks and built-in head restraints; these seats could be swiveled 90 degrees to permit easier entry and exit for the driver and front passenger.